atooloee/Poem-Algorithm/README.md

     the total number of words in the document by the instances of the given word

-2. Analyzing User Input
+2. Find Best Match
     - get the user input
     - check that it has valid characters
     - get the lines where each word in the input appears
-    - assign each of these lines a relevance score by taking the product of all the scores assigned to the words found in that line
+    - assign each of these lines a relevance score by taking the product of all the scores assigned to the input words found in that line
     - output the line with the highest relevance score

+Instructions on How to Run (Assuming you have Ruby)
+    - fork and clone the repo to your local machine
+    - navigate to the project root directory in your terminal
+    - enter `bundle install` in the terminal
+    - if that doe not work, run `gem install bundler` and try again
+    - enter `ruby bin/run.rb` in the terminal
+    - enter the words from a line you remember

+If you do not have Ruby you can download it here: https://www.ruby-lang.org/en/downloads/